 SeatPlan Logo

-Discover a breathtaking variety of ballet in London, performed by some of the most prestigious companies in the world.
-You can enjoy gorgeous traditional performances with music by Tchaikovsky and Stravinsky at the London Coliseum, or head to the Peacock Theatre and Sadler's Wells, where dynamic new work that combines ballet and contemporary dance bursts off the stage.
+Discover the breathtaking variety of ballet in London, performed by some of the most prestigious companies in the world.
+The West End is the place to be if you want to watch incredible musicals in London, but you can also enjoy gorgeous dance performances in the capital.
+Why not try the London Coliseum's acclaimed productions, with music by Tchaikovsky and Stravinsky?
+Or head to the Peacock Theatre and Sadler's Wells where dynamic new work that combines ballet and contemporary dance bursts off the stage.

-Boasting stunning sets, beautiful dancing, and soaring music, London’s must-see ballet shows enchant thousands of theatregoers every year, and for many become a family tradition to enjoy again and again.
+Boasting stunning sets, beautiful dancing, and soaring music, ballet shows enchant and delight thousands of theatregoers every year, and for many become a London Christmas theatre tradition to enjoy again and again.
 Book ballet tickets in London and inspire a joy of dance that will stay with you forever.

 The Nutcracker London